If you’re shopping for an upper mid-range card in 2021, the chances are that Nvidia’s RTX 2060 Super might catch your eye.

 But there are quite a few variants of this GPU available for purchase, so which are worth getting, what is different from model to model, and are the more expensive ones even worth considering?

-Read on, as we will not only provide a selection of the best RTX 2060 Super models that you can get at the moment, but we will also answer some frequently asked questions people have had regarding this subject!
+Read on, as we will not only provide the best RTX 2060 Super graphics cards that you can get at the moment, but we will also answer some frequently asked questions people have had regarding this subject!

 Table of ContentsShow

 Connectors: 3x DP, 1x HDMI

 - Compact design

 Kicking off the list, we have a highly compact RTX 2060 Super model coming from Zotac, and it’s probably the smallest RTX 2060 Super that you’ll come across, making it ideal for those who want to build a more compact gaming PC.

 The card looks pretty much what we’d expect from Zotac’s more affordable newer models, featuring a predominantly gray shroud with some sharp angles, a design that we’re personally not very fond of, but that will work in most builds.
 However, it also has a sleek metal backplate, so you can tell there was no major corner-cutting involved.

 Now, the card also has solid cooling, featuring two fans and a thick heatsink, which help improve the overall cooling efficiency.
 However, this is one of the hottest-running RTX 2060 Super models out there, as it can go as high as 76 degrees Celsius under load, which is about the same as the Founder’s Edition variant.

 However, the fans are also louder than those on the FE RTX 2060 Super, so rest assured, you won’t be buying the RTX 2060 Super because it’s cool and silent.